Tile a bathtub

 Combined with dark faucets and metal accents, the bathtub can become a real eye-catcher in an industrial-style bathroom.
 A concrete-look finish is a great choice for the tub surround.
 For a loft-style look, a brick-look finish is also a good alternative.

-Natural & warm
+Natural and warm

 Luxurious